web3melk/capy-token/README.md

 #### Buy

 * Before the first `500` purchases: `0%`
-* After the first `500` purchases: `2%`
+* After the first `500` purchases: `0.2%`

 #### Sell

-* Before the first `1,000` purchases: `5%`
+* Before the first `1,000` purchases: `0.4%`
-* After the first `1,000` purchases: `2%`
+* After the first `1,000` purchases: `0.2%`

 ## OGs

 On contract deployment, all tokens are minted to the contract address.
 The contract creator becomes the owner of contract and the first OG.

-Anyone will be able to transfer 0.5 ETH to the contract address to be a OG.
+Any wallet will be able to transfer 0.2 ETH to the contract address to be a OG.
 There is a maximum of 50 OGs.
 All OGs are whitelisted and does not have the limit of transactions nor pay the fees.

 At any time, the owner will be able to launch the token with just one transaction that:
 1. Creates the liquidity pool with 50% of tokens and the total ETH amount locked on the contract.